 Mackenzie Davis and Natalia Reyes complement the cast.
 They go beyond secondary characters, and are not there to earn points with feminist movements or to praise a social struggle.
 They are excellent actresses in prominent roles that bring new dramas to the universe of The Terminator, showing that the loss generated by war, intolerance and other similar situations, does not choose gender, social class or nation.

 The journey of the trio of characters is completed by Arnold, who remains the good old Terminator, now better and with many more phrases full of references.
 Again, the script gets it right when explaining your old age.
 Gabriel Luna it is a contrast of the plot, the villain of the adventure, a more daring and complicated version to be liquidated.

 Unfortunately, not everything is a good part and the film slides in excessive moments of struggle, with swirling cameras that make the spectator dizzy and without knowing who is who.
 Worse than the famous and boring nervous cameras with their tremors, these are the ones that instead of focusing on the choreography of the fight, can't even pass what happens on the scene, cutting them dry, leaving questions in the head of those watch as “what happened?”.

 Another aspect is to insist on references that today have become clichés and were invented by the franchise itself, such as helicopter and truck chase scenes.
 They are interesting, but they bring nothing new.

-Terminator: Dark FateIt’s a fan service movie that will no doubt please the oldest fans, bring new ones to the franchise and surely entertain everyone.
-So if you have never seen anything in the saga, just look at the first and second.
-For the rest was literally terminated.
+Terminator: Dark Fate it's a movie with a lot fan service, which will undoubtedly please the oldest fans, bring new ones to the franchise and certainly amuse everyone.
+So, if you've never seen anything in the saga, look at only the first and second.
+For the rest, it was literally exterminated.